-If you are not actually selling your old aircraft to the same party from whom you will purchase your new aircraft (e.g. an OEM) and both closings will occur on the same day, the transaction must be structured as a multi-party exchange
+If you are not actually selling your old aircraft to the same party from whom you will purchase your new aircraft (e.g. an OEM), the transaction must be structured as a multi-party exchange

 Multi-Party Exchange and Deferred Exchange Safe Harbors Cont...